xsf/xmpp.org/content/blog/newsletter/2024-05-05-newsletter.md

 ## XSF Announcements

-If you are interested to join the XMPP Standards Foundation as member, [please apply until 19th May 2024!](https://wiki.xmpp.org/web/Membership_Applications_Q2_2024).
+If you are interested to join the XMPP Standards Foundation as a member, [please apply until 19th May 2024!](https://wiki.xmpp.org/web/Membership_Applications_Q2_2024).

 ### XMPP and Google Summer of Code 2024

 The XSF has been accepted as a [hosting organisation at GSoC in 2024](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024) again!
-These XMPP project have received a slot and in the community bonding phase now:
+These XMPP projects have received a slot and are in the community bonding phase now:

 - [Monal](https://monal-im.org/)
   - [Media Gallery (90 hours, easy)](https://wiki.xmpp.org/web/Gsoc2024/Monal/Media_Gallery)